Dignity, Freedom, and Justice for All

-The JLP supports and actively promotes human rights through its various workshops which put emphasis on respect, inclusion, anti-discrimination and safety for all employees in the federal public service.
+The JLP actively supports and promotes human rights through its various learning activities which puts an emphasis on respect, inclusion, non-discrimination and safety for all employees in the federal public service.